sandeep194920/MERN_Projects/24_github_users/README.md

 }
 ```

-Now, we need to sort the languages based on value of each subobject.
+Now, we need to sort the languages based on `value` prop of each sub-object.
 For that we need to convert this lanugages object into array and then sort that array based on value prop of each object

 So, two steps,